 Affordance is a term coined by psychologist James Gibson in 1977.
 It refers to the possibilities of utilisation of a product based on the physical capabilities of the user.
-For example, we can open a door by turning the doorknob, pulling the door or pushing the dor to open.
+For example, we can open a door by turning the doorknob, pulling the door or pushing the door to open.
 In 1988, Don Norman defined affordances as perceivable action possibilities.
 What he meant was affordances are only actions which a user can consider possible.

 So, several designers create objects to conform to the needs of the users based on their physical capabilities, previous experiences and current goals.
-Clear affordances are crucial to when it comes to usability.
+Clear affordances are crucial when it comes to usability.
 A user can map the possibilities of what a product can do as per their idea of what a product should do.

 Affordance in UX

-Notifications draw the attention of the user to indicate a change of some sorts.
+Notifications draw the attention of the user to indicate a change of some sort.
 For example, If you haven’t completed setting up your profile, the product would notify you to do the same.
 Notifications should not be too distracting, as they are sent to the user to tell them something important.